Learn About Japanese Chef Knives (Hocho)

 Deba-bocho - The Fish Butchering Knife

 This knife is used for filleting fish and cutting chicken and other meats.
-Made of a heavy blade about 8 inches long, it is the equivalent of the western chef's knife.
+It has a heavy blade about 6-7 inches long.

 Nakiri-bocho - The Vegetable Knife

-The nakiri is a thin bladed rectangular knife with a straight blade, sometimes resembling a samurai sword.
+The nakiri is a thin bladed rectangular knife with a straight, hollow-cut blade, sometimes resembling a samurai sword.
 Indispensable for slicing, peeling and chopping vegetables.

 Gyutou-bocho - The Chef Knife

-The gyutou knife is a nice general purpose knife that can be used in place of both the deba and nakiri.
-It has a pointed, one-sided blade and is good for cutting meat, fish and vegatables.
+The gyutou knife is a nice all purpose chef's knife.
+It has a pointed, hollow-cut blade and is good for slicing meat, fish and vegatables.